everx-labs/ever-sdk/docs/mod_abi.md

 The ABI function header.

-Includes several hidden function parameters that contract uses for security and replay protection reasons.
+Includes several hidden function parameters that contract uses for security, message delivery monitoring and replay protection reasons.

 The actual set of header fields depends on the contract's ABI.
+If a contract's ABI does not include some headers, then they are not filled.

 ```ts
 type FunctionHeader = {